 - Mio's reaction to Kamen Rider V3, specifically the fact that he's not named "Kamen Rider Sango".

-- Becomes even funnier with the reveal that there is a "Kamen Rider Sango".
+- It becomes even funnier with the reveal that there really is a "Kamen Rider Sango".

 Station 17: The Sky After the Rain